Part of the Construction Software Guide

 None of the four products above is an end-to-end estimating and project management system.
 They produce the cost plan and BoQ, but passing that data into a project management system (to track costs against the estimate during delivery), into an accounting system (to manage variations and final accounts), or into a client-facing commercial dashboard requires either manual re-entry or a custom integration.

 For contractors who need their estimating outputs to feed directly into job costing in Procore, Xero, or a bespoke commercial management system, the integration work is typically custom regardless of which estimating tool is used.
 The data formats differ between tools, and none of the four products listed above was designed with clean API exports as a primary feature.
+A bespoke commercial management system can provide one source of truth across estimating, tendering, and live job costing, eliminating the re-entry step where errors typically occur.

 The re-entry problem: A typical tender workflow involves takeoff in Cubit or Causeway, pricing in a rate database, BoQ compilation, submission to the client, contract award, and then manual re-entry of the accepted quantities into the project management or ERP system for cost tracking.
 This re-entry step is where errors occur and where integration between estimating and project delivery software would save the most time.